Credit Card Industry Spurs Organizations to Use DMARC Tools

 Both phishing and brand spoofing have been on the rise:

-- Spoofing: In Mimecast’s State of Email Security 2023 (SOES 2023) report, nearly all companies said they’d seen their web domain cloned in the past year.
+- Spoofing: In Mimecast’s State of Email Security 2023 (SOES) report, nearly all organizations said they’d seen their web domain cloned in the past year.
 And 44% said they’d seen a year-over-year increase in the misuse of their brands via spoofed email.

 Consumers’ concerns are also mounting, according to the Identity Theft Resource Center (ITRC), whose 2023 Consumer Impact Report cited a rise in sophisticated social engineering scams such as phishing for credit card numbers and an increase in related dollar losses.
 Nearly one-third (31%) of the victims who reported identity theft to the ITRC in 2022 felt compelled to freeze their credit.

 The Marriage of PCI DSS and DMARC Tools